Exterminators For Termites & Ants

 A Formicidae’s, or ant’s body is divided into main parts; the head, thorax, and the abdomen.
 They vary in color; some ants are red while others are black.
 They have antennae used to detect enemies and recognize their nestmates.
 Ants have a pair of large compound eyes that detect light and shadow.
 They don’t have lungs but oxygen enters through tiny holes in their body and carbon dioxide leaves through the same holes.

 Ants are small species but they are amazing and incredibly strong for their size!
 They have the ability to lift anything that is up to 20 times their own weight.
-Another interesting fact about them too is that they can live the longest than any other insects.
-The queen ant of the specific species called Pogonomyrmex Owyheei, or harvester ants are said to live up to 30 years.
+Another interesting fact about them is that they can live the longest of any other insects.
+The queen ant of the specific species called Pogonomyrmex Owyheei—harvester ants—are said to live up to 30 years.
 Amazing, right?

 Termites are about the same size as ants.
-This is the reason why people find it confusing between ants and termites.
+This is the reason why people find the difference between ants and termites confusing.
 They vary in color from white, brown to black depending on the species and their life stage.
 They have straight bodies, antennae, and wings that are about the same size.